 It is important to properly lubricate the bearing.
 Release bearings come in mechanical and hydraulic varieties.

 It is the clutch’s control parameter, which the driver uses to operate the clutch.
 When shifting gears, the driver must depress the pedal.
 It is a group of mechanical linkages that help with the clutch’s engagement and disengagement.

 In a single plate clutch, the flywheel is mounted on the driver shaft.
 The clutch plate with a splined hub is mounted at one end of the splined driven shaft.
 It is free to slide axially on the driven shaft as well as rotate along the driven shaft.

 There is friction lining on both sides of this clutch plate.
 Two friction linings of special abrasive material are riveted to the flywheel and pressure plate.
 A pressure plate is made to rotate internally to move freely on the driven shaft.
 There is also freedom for the pressure plate to slide axially.

 Several springs are attached around the clutch to apply force to the pressure plate, which presses the clutch plate firmly against the flywheel when the clutch is engaged.
 The clutch is engaged, and the power can be transferred from the driver shaft to the driven shaft.

-If the driver depresses the pedal, the pressure plate moves to the left.
+The pressure plate moves to the left if the driver depresses the pedal.
 Thus the pressure on the clutch plate does not work.
 Here the power from the drive shaft is not transmitted to the driven shaft.